DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 ## More Examples

-If you encounter a difficult situation while working with page DOM, let us know by posting on [our forum](https://testcafe-discuss.devexpress.com/) and if you are not alone we will add an example to this topic.
+If you encounter a difficult situation while working with DOM elements, let us know by posting on [our forum](https://testcafe-discuss.devexpress.com/) and if you are not alone we will add an example to this topic.